khalid-el-masnaoui/PHP-Notes/SECURITY-PRACTICES.md

-# PHP Best Practices
+# PHP Security Best Practices

 ## Overview

-This document revisits the essential security and optimized-performance configurations for PHP & PHP-FPM runtime from a practical perspective.
+This document revisits the essential security configurations for PHP & PHP-FPM runtime from a practical perspective.

-By following the key recommendations outlined below, you can avoid common configuration errors and prevent security vulnerabilities as well as ensuring optimized performances.
+By following the key recommendations outlined below, you can avoid common configuration errors and prevent security vulnerabilities.

 -  **[Security](#security)**